Tua Tagovailoa Player Prop Bets for NFL Week 13 | Miami vs. New York 12/5/2021

 Season Stats

-- He's also carried the ball 25 times for 68 yards and three touchdowns, averaging 5.7 yards per game.
+- He's also contributed in the ground game, with 68 rushing yards (5.7 ypg) on 25 carries with three rushing touchdowns.

-- The Dolphins, who rank 21st in the NFL in points scored, have dropped back to pass 61.7% of the time while running the football 38.3% of the time.
+- The Dolphins, who rank 21st in the NFL in points scored, have dropped back to pass 61.7% of the time while running the ball 38.3% of the time.

 - Tagovailoa accounts for 31.2% of his team's red zone plays, with 35 of his 234 pass attempts coming from inside the opponent's 20-yard line.